simonrenoult/code-complexity/README.md

 sense of the effects of our refactoring efforts.*

-Note: This code-complexity tool reports complexity based on source lines of code using the `node-sloc` package.
-Other schemes are open to discussion in the repo Issues.
+Note: the current complexity implementation is based on source lines of code (using the `node-sloc` package).
+Better means are open to discussion in the repo Issues.

 ## Usage